-- Once a CPS investigation or family assessment has been completed and the family is identified as "very high" or "high" risk and the child is at risk of out-ofhome placement. - Prior to removing a child, whether emergency or planned. - Prior to any change of placement for a child already in care, including a disruption in an adoptive placement. - Prior to the development of a foster care plan for the foster care review hearing and permanency planning hearing.
-The purpose is to discuss permanency options and concurrent planning, as well as the foster care goal.
+- Once a CPS investigation or family assessment has been completed and the family is identified as "very high" or "high" risk and the child is at risk of out-ofhome placement. - Prior to removing a child, whether emergency or planned.

-• When a meeting is requested by the parent (birth, foster, adoptive, or legal guardian), child, or service worker to address one of the four decision points above.
+- Prior to any change of placement for a child already in care, including a disruption in an adoptive placement or a placement or the disruption of a placement in a QRTP (Section 6B.3.1.2). - Prior to the development of a foster care plan for the foster care review hearing and permanency planning hearing.
+The purpose is to discuss permanency options and concurrent planning, as well as the foster care goal. - When a meeting is requested by the parent (birth, foster, adoptive, or legal guardian), child, or service worker to address one of the four decision points above.